-2. The value added component does not have to be expensive, but it has to have value.
+- The value-added component does not have to be expensive, but it must have value.

-For example, you can use a print piece such as a calendar, map, book of stamps or article reprint as a value added piece.
+For example, you can use a calendar, map or article reprint as a value-added piece.

-3. There is a great deal of variety of value added components.
+- There is a great deal of variety of value-added components.

 Think creatively about what your prospects would want from you, and how to capture their attention.